Logo

 Lower your credit utilization

-Behind payment history, your credit utilization has a significant impact on your credit score.
+Behind payment history, your credit utilization significantly impacts your credit score.
 By lowering this metric (e.g., paying down credit card debt), you can improve your score and rake in savings on your auto loan.

 Check your credit report

-As part of a ConsumerReports study, 5,858 volunteers checked their credit reports for mistakes, and a whopping 34% of participants found at least one error.
+As part of a ConsumerReports study, 5,858 volunteers checked their credit reports for mistakes, and 34% of participants found at least one error.

 Can an auto loan help me build credit?